 To average down, you’d purchase 100 shares of the same stock at $35 per share ($3,500).
 Now, you’d own 200 shares for a total investment of $10,500.
 This creates an average purchase price of $52.50 per share.

 If the stock price jumps to $80 per share, your position would be worth $16,000, a $5,500 gain on your initial investment of $10,500.
 In this case, averaging down helped boost your average return.
 If you’d simply bought 200 shares at the initial price of $70 ($14,000), you’d only see a gain of $2,000.

 Potential Risk of Averaging Down

 As with any strategy, there’s risk in averaging down.
-If, after averaging down, the price of the stock goes up, then the investor’s decision to buy more of that stock at a lower price would have been a good one.
-If the stock continues its downward price trajectory, it would mean the investor just doubled down on a losing investment.
+If, after averaging down, the price of the stock goes up, then your decision to buy more of that stock at a lower price would have been a good one.
+But the stock continues its downward price trajectory, it would mean you just doubled down on a losing investment.

 Why Average Down on Stock

 Some investors may use averaging down stocks as part of other strategies.

 1. Value Investing